 - TheĀ

-widget on an independent line. - The
+flagtag is placed on avalidationwidget on an independent line. - The

-tag accepts a question ID or a custom variable as input.
-For survey questions, use the question ID with a leading "Q" (e.g.,Q1
+flagtag accepts a question ID or a custom variable as input.
+For survey questions, use the question ID with a leading "Q" (e.g.,Q1).
+For custom variables to relocate the flag, prepend the ID with$(e.g.,$QCUSTOMVAR). - Multiple questions/variables can be used as input.
+List the IDs in a comma-separated format.

 -